aws-amplify/docs/docs/cli/geo/search.md

 Answering `No` will retain the previously set default.

 That's it!
-You can now search for places in your application.
-Follow the steps as listed [here](~/lib/geo/search.md) for Javascript applications.
+You can now render maps in your application.
+Follow the library documentation as listed [here](~/lib/geo/search.md).